developerabz/multi-step-form/test-scope.md

 ## Functionality Tests

-The following are the Functionality requirements:
+The following are the functionality requirements have a respective test(s):
 - User input should be correctly validated when submitted
   - Unit Test: check that the input meets the requirements using expect blocks in Jest
 - User input should be saved as required